zacanger/jsdoctap/README.md

 ## Roadmap

 * Multi-line function calls don't work
-* Currently does not work with dependencies that are ES modules
+* Currently does not work with imports/requires that use modules that need to be Babelified
 * Babel configs in package.json don't work
 * Clean up comment-parser and getModuleName (in tap)
 * Quickcheck-like features?